GhoulAdmiral/DigiMegaten/README.md

 # DigiMegaten
-This is a Digimon mode of a NSFW text game, ERAMegaten.
+This is a Digimon mode of a NSFW text game, EraMegaten.

 The project will be proceeded mostly with Korean, Japanese.